Store Swiftlet (HA)

 </swiftlet>

-HA State Management and Store Role Switching
+HA State Transitions and Store Behavior

 Configuration Guide

-Enable Shared Store Mode for HA
+Enable Shared Store Mode (Shared Filesystem or JDBC)

 - Set the